By Trish Darcy, Jan 1 2017 02:00AM

 Food is a social, health, educational, environmental as well as political issue.
 If we want to be serious about addressing childhood obesity & other related health conditions we must look at the bigger picture of food production, trade & management, the regulation of the food industry, food labelling and marketing.
 Indeed we as the consumers are not passive shoppers and ultimately we must also take a greater level of personal responsibility with regard to our food choices & our own link in the chain.

 However, the reality is if you want to eat healthy it will cost you a lot more & inevitability for those with less income or in the poverty bracket food choices are often based on affordability.
-Poorer individuals and those with lower levels of education have the highest levels of obesity with Body Mass Index (BMI), cholesterol and blood pressure persistently higher amongst low-income social classes (ref Healthy Ireland Framework).
-From a policy perspective a multi-departmental approach must be considered in order to implement policies that will adequately address our present and future health concerns regarding obesity and related chronic health conditions.
+Poorer individuals and those with lower levels of education have the highest levels of obesity with Body Mass Index (BMI), cholesterol and blood pressure persistently higher amongst low-income social classes (Healthy Ireland Framework, 2013).
+From a policy perspective an inter-departmental approach must be considered in order to implement policies that will adequately address our present and future health concerns regarding obesity and related chronic health conditions.

 That's why I believe we need to provide appropriate education around nutrition & healthy eating to children from the getgo.
 Is there perhaps a case for bringing back the now reliqueshed Domestic Science, albeit with a more appealing and relevant title and a modern flare?
 Educating children and indeed their parents/families on nutrition, healthy cooking, GIY foods starting at primary level would provide children with invaluable knowledge and a skill set that would be an investment into their lives now and for the future.